 Generalized Anxiety Disorder (GAD) Support Beyond Tutoring

-One-to-one Direct Instruction and aligning work with student’s learning needs to boost confidence and competency in any subject area; guidance on starting a new task; and encouragement to see it through completion.
+Aligning work with a student’s learning needs to boost confidence and competency in a subject area

 Teaching tools and strategies related to task initiation and completion

 Providing encouragement and positive reinforcement through the learning process

 Developing executive functioning procedures to support assignment completion goals